Funeral and Memorial Services

 Also, many families are choosing to scatter the cremated remains of their loved one in a favorite place; the ocean, or even in the skies above.
 While that may seem fitting at the time, it means that you do not have a consistent place to connect with the memories of the person you loved so dearly...a consistent place of Healing.

-Having such permanent place - in a cemetery, mausoleum, or cremation garden - that can be visited regularly by family and friends is an essential part of the time following a death.
+A Permanent Memorialization would be in cemetery, mausoleum, or cremation garden - that can be visited regularly by family and friends is an essential part of the time following a death.
 It becomes a focal point of memorialization, and gives everyone a special place to go to remember your loved one, or to commemorate important occasions.
 It can help to make a birthday or anniversary less painful.

 A permanent place to reflect on your loved one becomes a way of connecting to a family's past.
 Visiting the resting place of grandparents or great-grandparents may provide children with an anchor to their personal history.
 It is a connection to the past, to love shared.
 It truly honors the relationship you still have – and will always have – with that person.